Museum of the Year: Natural History Museum among nominees for £120,000 prize

 - Published

-A science centre committed to helping to save the planet and a former Royal Navy base are in the running to be named the UK's Museum of the Year.
+The Natural History Museum in London and Orkney's former Royal Navy base at Scapa Flow are in the running to be named the UK's Museum of the Year.

-The Natural History Museum in London and Orkney's Scapa Flow Museum are both nominated for the £120,000 award.

-They are joined on the shortlist by Glasgow's Burrell Collection and the MAC in Belfast.
+They are joined on the shortlist for the £120,000 award by Glasgow's Burrell Collection and the MAC in Belfast.

 Leighton House, located in London's Holland Park, completes the five-strong shortlist.

-The winner of this year's award will be announced on at a ceremony at the British Museum on 12 July, with the four runners-up receiving £15,000 each.
+The winner will be announced at the British Museum on 12 July, with the four runners-up receiving £15,000 each.

 The 2023 prize marks the 10th year of Art Fund's Museum of the Year, which aims to champion the UK's 2,500 museums, galleries and heritage sites.